flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Until v3.3 FileStation API access was required for any Publish operation mode.
 So, if you wanted to use the Publish functionality via Internet, the FileStation had to be accessible via Internet.
 Since most of us don't feel comfortable with the idea of opening the admin port of the diskstation to the Internet, publishing via Internet wasn't really an option.
 Now, you may use choose to __disable FileStation API use for the Internet access__ case.
 Publish mode 'Check Existing', photo deletion and photo movement will not be possible via Internet then, but you will be able at least to __upload photos using the Publish service via Internet__.
-Hey, that's better than nothing, or!
+Hey, that's better than nothing, isn't it?
 - Publish: Delete after Upload<br>
 The order or Publish tasks was rearranged, so that you may use the Publish function via Internet w/o being stopped by photos that need to be deleted, but cannot be deleted due to disabled FileStation access (see above).
 - 'Check Existing' is 4 times faster than before:<br>